+Field Action Category Click on the drop down arrow and select the Bar Chart category: • Column (the default, as illustrated) or • Horizontal Bar $M{actor} = M{actor} $ Gradient Click on the drop down arrow and select

+the direction of the color gradient in each bar:

+• Solid Color (no color gradient)

+Horizontal (color fades from bottom to top)

+• Vertical (color fades from left to right)

+• Bevel (color shading from the edges to the center of each face)

+• Pipe (the default, as shown; color fades from edges to center)

+Actor

+Туре Click on the drop down arrow and select how the object Type is represented:

+• As a Cluster of columns (the default) with each property represented by a column or bar in the cluster

+Boundary

-Field Action Category Click on the drop down arrow and select the Bar Chart category: • Column (the default, as illustrated above) or Horizontal Bar Boundary Actor Gradient Click on the drop down arrow and select the direction of the color gradient in each bar: Solid Color (no color gradient) Horizontal (color fades from bottom to top) • Vertical (color fades from left to right) • Bevel (color shading from the edges to the center of each face) • Pipe (the default, as shown above; color fades from edges to center) Actor Туре Click on the drop down arrow and select how the object Type is represented: 51 As a Cluster of columns (the default) with each property represented by a column or bar in the cluster Boundary • As a Stack (illustrated above) where each object is represented by a single column or bar and each property is represented by a segment of that bar; the bars are different lengths, depending on the sum of the values of the segments • As a 100% Stack, where the single bars or columns are of equal lengths (100%) and the segments represent the percentage contribution of each property
+• As a Stack (as illustrated) where each

+object is represented by a single

+column or bar and each property is

+represented by a segment of that bar; the bars are different lengths, depending on the sum of the values of the segments As a 100% Stack, where the single bars or columns are of equal lengths (100%) and the segments represent the percentage contribution of each property Actor Transparency Click on the slider and drag it across until the illustration shows the degree of transparency you require.
+The left extreme (no transparency) sets the bars to full fill color (as shown); the right extreme (full transparency) sets the bars to colored edges and no fill.